FairportRobotics/RoboLib/README.md

-# Potential Octo Eureka(POE)
+# RoboLib
-The official library for Team 578 R3 - Red Raider Robotics
+The official library for Team 578 R3 - Fairport Robotics

 # Including in FRC Project
 To include this library in a Java FRC Robot project.